ckurau/naive-mean-reversion/README-nmr.md

 * **Broker:** Interactive Brokers (IBKR) paper account, starting equity $100,000
 * **Scripts:** `scan_evening.py` (6:00 PM PT) + `trade_morning.py` (6:15 AM PT)
-* **Scheduler:** Windows Task Scheduler -- two tasks (see below)
+* **Scheduler:** Windows Task Scheduler -- two tasks
 * **Orders:** Limit On Open (LOO) entries submitted evening before; MOO exits submitted morning of
 * **Database:** `C:\nmr-trader\positions.db` -- SQLite (4 tables)
-* **Alerts:** Daily summary email via SendGrid (optional)
 * **MAX\_POSITIONS:** 60 (matches V35)

-### Two-Script Architecture (April 2026 redesign)
+### Two-Script Architecture (April 2026)

 The original single `trade.py` (MOO entries at 6:25 AM) was replaced with a two-script system that more accurately implements the backtest's gap filter logic.

-**Why LOO instead of MOO for entries:**
-The backtest applies `GAP_DOWN_MAX = -1%` and `GAP_UP_MAX = +2%` filters using the next-day open price.
-MOO orders accept any open price regardless of overnight gap -- diverging from what the backtest actually tested.
-LOO (Limit On Open) orders with a limit of `prior_close * 1.005` implement the gap-up filter in live execution: stocks that bounce hard overnight won't fill, matching backtest behavior.
-No backtesting of this change is required -- it only affects live execution fidelity, not backtest parameters.
+**Why LOO instead of MOO for entries:** The backtest applies `GAP_DOWN_MAX = -1%` and `GAP_UP_MAX = +2%` filters using the next-day open price.
+MOO orders accept any open price -- diverging from the backtest.
+LOO orders with limit = `prior_close * 1.005` implement the gap-up filter in live execution.
+Stocks that bounce hard overnight won't fill, matching backtest behavior.
+No backtesting of this change is required -- it only affects live execution fidelity.

-**Exit orders remain MOO:** Selling at market open on exit is standard -- you're already in the position and accepting the open price is correct.
-No gap filter applies to exits.
+**Exit orders remain MOO:** Selling at market open on exit is correct -- you're already in the position and accepting the open price is standard.

 | Script | Trigger | Does |
 | --- | --- | --- |